Webcomic / Yehuda Moon & the Kickstand Cyclery

 - The Ghost: Thistle's husband is never shown directly.

-- Homeless Hero: Yehuda gave up what he did have to save the shop.
+- Homeless Hero: Yehuda gave up what he had in order to save the shop.
 He mostly sleeps in the shop, occasionally squatting in abandoned houses.

 - Magic Feather: The bike Flux constructs for Kevlar is made out of cheap steel, not arborium.
 It's fast because Schrader's riding it.